AdamCodd/ONNX-Quant-Optimize/README.md

 *   `"strategy_stage2"`: The strategy for the pruning stage.
 Options:
     *   `"relaxed"`: A node is kept excluded if removing it doesn't degrade performance below the "tipping point" score from Stage 1.
     *   `"strict"`: A node is kept excluded only if removing it degrades the *current best* score.
+*   `"target"`: A float value (e.g., 0.5 for 50%) used only with the "percent" strategy for Stage 1.
+It defines the target percentage of the performance gap to recover.
+*   `"task"`: A string describing the model's task, used for metadata (e.g., "text2text-generation").
+*   `"with-past"`: A boolean to indicate whether the model should be exported with support for past key-value caches for faster generation.
+Only for decoders.
+*   `"workers"`: The number of worker processes to use when "multiprocessing" is enabled.
+If set to null, it'll automatically use `max(1, os.cpu_count() // 2)` workers.

 ## Example Output